silverstripe/developer-docs/en/10_Contributing/05_Coding_Conventions/01_PHP_Coding_Conventions.md

 - Prefer the identical `===` operator over the equality `==` operator for comparisons.
 - If you directly reference a third-party dependency in code, then ensure the dependency is required in the module's `composer.json` file.
 - Avoid hardcoding values when there is a method available to dynamically get a value, for example use [`DataObjectSchema::tableName()`](api:SilverStripe\ORM\DataObjectSchema::tableName()) to get the table name for a `DataObject` model rather than hard coding it.
+- Do not use the `self` keyword, e.g. `self::myMethod()` instead use the short-name of the current class e.g. `MyClass::myMethod()` which is functionally equivalent.
+This avoids a specific class of bug that is introduced when using late static binding downstream from `self`.
+  - The one exception to this rule is traits as there is no way to know the class the trait is applied to.
+In that case, it's fine to use for getting the class name (e.g. `self::class`) but should only be used for calling static methods (i.e. `self::class::myMethod()`) if you can't refactor the code to avoid needing to use `self`.
+  - The use of `static` keyword is perfectly OK and is often appropriate.